 This version of Eclipse is slightly better than the one I downloaded

-to its initial welcome screen.
+and it reverts to its initial welcome screen.
 Tomorrow, who knows?
-It's so unstable.
-That's
+It's

 One of the early warnings in the Eclipse blog is that Windoze can't find your DLLs unless you put their directories into the PATH (see above).
 The blog tells you to do it in the User Control Panel, but you can't.
 Repeat the process above.
 Their screen shots show the workspace in the "C:" root directory, but it isn't, you must type in a long path through Users.
 If you want things to be fast, go find an old Mac (not OSX), but of course you can't do anything modern there. sigh Anyway, it seems to be OK to leave this new path at the end of the list, you only need it to find your new code which has a unique name, right?